praetorian-inc/mitm-vm/README.md

 4. [Turn your Macbook into a Wireless Acces Point](http://support.apple.com/kb/PH13855?locale=en_US)

 5. Confirm that the device you want to mitm can access the internet.
+I typically test this by pinging 8.8.8.8 on my host.
+If I actually get a response, I will check that it is filtering through the vm.
+To confirm this, run tcpdump on the vm (make sure you specify the correct interface!).

 6. Run `vagrant ssh` to get on the mitm-vm and do all your sniffing/modifying/etc.

-### Use Case 3: You want to proxy bluetooth
+### Use Case 3: You want to sniff / proxy bluetooth

 1. Install the [VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads).
 You need the most recent version of VirtualBox to do this (don't trust the "Check For Updates" mechanism in VirtualBox).

-2. Enable USB 2.0 support for the VM.
-VirtualBox -> Mitmvm -> Settings -> Ports -> USB -> Enable USB Controller + USB 2.0
+2. Add a USB filter for the OS X bluetooth device.
+VirtualBox -> Mitmvm -> Settings -> Ports -> USB -> Little USB with a "+".

+3. Before booting the vm, you will need to convince OS X to relinquish control of the bluetooth hardware.
+I have provided scripts to automate disabled and re-enabled host control of the bluetooth hardware (bt-down.sh and bt-up.sh).
+Run bt-down as sudo.
+This will create a file of the modules that were disabled.
+Re-enabling the modules needs this file so please don't delete it.

+4. Boot the vagrant vm.
+Test that you have access to the bluetooth module by running `hcitool dev`.
+You should see a device!
+This same utility can be used to sniff and attach to devices.
+For bluetooth mitm please refer to [btproxy's documentation](https://github.com/conorpp/btproxy).

+### Use Case 4: You want to sniff / modify Zigbee traffic

-3. From the same dialog add a USB filter for the OS X bluetooth device.
+1. Follow the steps for the bluetooth use case.

-4. *TODO:* Document bluetooth setup.

 ## Planned / TODO
 * Mallory sucks.
 I am going to deveop my own mallory-like system.